Cunt Toward Enemy

 “Try boobs.
 That’s pretty classic.”

 Lazur shakes his head, trying to clear the memory of that room.
-A drop of sweat hits the bomb.
-Trickles down the side.
+A drop of sweat hits the bomb, trickling down the side.

 Six minutes.

-One night at a bar he went to the restroom and saw an actual glory hole.
+One night at a bar, he went to the restroom and saw an honest-to-God glory hole.
 He stared at it, stupefied, as it started swallowing the universe.
-His pants were down, his bladder just emptied.
+His pants were down when he noticed it, his bladder just emptied.
 Someone was definitely on the other side.
 All he had to do was turn and insert his Molotov cocktail dripping with vodka piss.

 FRONT TOWARD ENEMY